CY57h3By8FpFj/SpeedDog/readme.md

 * [Technologies](#Technologies)

 ## Introduction
-For correct work, you must run two instances of SpeedDog, server and client.
-On the one host install SpeedDog in server mode on the second host install SpeedDog in client mode.
-Both host must be in the same network or routable between it.
-For speed  measure used is Iperf.
+For SpeedDog to work properly, you need to run two instances of SpeedDog, a server and a client.
+Install SpeedDog in server mode on one host and in client mode on the other.
+Both hosts must be on the same network or routable between them.
+Iperf is used to measure the speed.

 ## Installation
-### Install from sources
+### Install from source
-SpeddDog works in two modes server or client.
+SpeedDog operates in one of two modes, server or client.
+To install in which mode, use the `-m` parameter `[server or client]`.
-To install mode what you want use:
--m parameter `[server or client]`

 + Download repo
 ```
 git clone https://github.com/CY57h3By8FpFj/SpeedDog
 ```
-+ Enter to cloned folder
++ Go to the cloned folder
 ```
-cd SpeddDog
+cd SpeedDog
 ```
-+ Run installation (as root)
++ Run the installation (as root)
 ```
 python3 install.py -m [mode]
 ```
 + DONE

-### Install deb package
+### Install the deb package
-+ Download deb package from [releases](https://github.com/CY57h3By8FpFj/SpeedDog/releases) (Use wget or similar)
++ Download deb package from [releases](https://github.com/CY57h3By8FpFj/SpeedDog/releases) (use wget or similar)
 + Install with apt

 ## Configuration
-Configuration is needed only for client mode.
-All config parameters are stored in `SpeedDog.conf` file in `/etc/SpeedDog` folder.
+Configuration is only necessary for client mode.
+All configuration parameters are stored in the `SpeedDog.conf` file in the `/etc/SpeedDog` folder.

 ### List of config parameters

-#### Base Config
+#### Base config
-`SRV_DOG` - IP address for SpeedDog server\
+`SRV_DOG` - IP address of SpeedDog server\
 `INTERVAL` - time in minutes between speed tests\
-`LIMIT` - minimal speed for link between client and server
+`LIMIT` - minimum speed for connection between client and server

 #### Reports config
-`RP_ERRORS` - send mail if errors\
+`RP_ERRORS` - send mail on error\
-`RP_LIMIT` - send mail if speed has less than limit
+`RP_LIMIT` - send mail when speed is below limit

 #### Mail config
-`RECEIVER` - Email address to send messages\
+`RECEIVER` - email address to send messages\
-`SMTP_HOST` - Host address for SMTP server\
+`SMTP_HOST` - host address for SMTP server\
-`SMTO_PORT` - Port for SMTP server\
+`SMTO_PORT` - port for SMTP server\
-`SMTP_USER` - Username for SMTP server\
+`SMTP_USER` - username for SMTP server\
-`SMTP_PASS` - Password for SMTP server
+`SMTP_PASS` - password for SMTP server

 ## Usage/Examples
-SpeedDog works as systemd daemon, run it like others daemons.\
+SpeedDog is a systemd daemon, run it like any other daemon.\
 \
-For client (as root):
+For the client (as root):
 ```
 systemctl start speeddog-client
 ```
-For server (as root):
+For the server (as root):
 ```
 systemctl start speeddog-server
 ```